bagustris/codata/basic_git/initialize.md

-# Version control with git
+# Version control dengan git

+*Let's learn English*.

 A version control system is a tool that keeps track of `changes` for us and help us version and `merge` our files.
 Changes are stored in a